-Or alternatively by handing them in at your local police station for the attention of the Firearms Licensing Office.
+You can hand you application in at many local police stations for the attention of the Firearms Licensing Office.

 How can I get an application form?

-You can download the obtain a Form 201 and the Form 201 guidance below or by contacting the Firearms Licensing Office on 101 or by visiting your local police station.
+You can download the obtain an application form and guidance below or by contacting the Firearms Licensing Office on 101 or by visiting your local police station.

 Can my partner/member of my family/friend transport my weapons for me?

 No. Unless they have the relevant certificate of their own, they must not have access to your firearms/shotguns.

 What makes a person a prohibited person from possessing firearms?